-As of June 30, 2022, the District had minimal long-term debt - two copier leases that will be paid off in the 20224 fiscal year.
+As of June 30, 2023, the District had minimal long-term debt - two copier leases that were terminated and replaced with a new lease during the fiscal year ending June 30, 2023.

 Additional information on long-term debt can be found in the Long-Term Debt Note in the notes to the basic financial statements section of this report.